Optimization on Weak Riemannian Manifolds: Numerical Experiments

 \section{Numerical Experiments}

 In this chapter, we apply the developed optimization methods to specific examples.
+Note that the numerical methods employed here are using symbolic computations to avoid discretizations of the infinite-dimensional manifolds.
+As pointed out, we are not aware of results on discretizations of infinite-dimensional (weak) Riemannian manifolds for numerical or optimization purposes.
+Hence we postpone studying discretizations for later work.
 Employing first- and second-order optimality conditions, we locate critical points, ascertain their nature as extrema where applicable, and implement RGD.
 The examples satisfy all Assumptions of Proposition \ref{proposition: RGD gradient convergence} and therefore exhibit the anticipated convergence of $\vvvert \nabla f(c_k)\vvvert_{c_k}$ to zero and of the iterates to a minimizer.